WebLogic

 Offering limited features makes Tomcat a lightweight server with quick redeploys.
 But because it's lightweight, it suffers in usability.
 If the application requires more Java EE features, WebLogic is often the better choice.

 With WebLogic, users get access to the commercial support from Oracle.
-Tomcat, in comparison, doesn’t have dedicated support.
-However, you can get support for Tomcat from OpenLogic by Perforce.
+Apache Tomcat doesn’t have dedicated support, but you can get support for Tomcat from OpenLogic by Perforce.

 OpenLogic provides support for: